Getting Started

 You will then need to re-create the collection, and re-index the data.

-Restarting the Solr Panl tutorial process
+Stopping and Restarting the Solr Panl Tutorial Process

-Re-download the installation files if necessary and unzip/un-tgz to a new, clean installation directory
+Re-download the installation files if necessary and unzip/un-tgz to a new, clean installation directory - Re-run the Getting Started Tutorial, ensuring that you are using the correct values for

 SOLR_INSTALL_DIRECTORY, and